mctinker/Map-Tasker/README.md

 Over time, I refined the map by providing many additional options.

-The Tasker backup or exported XML can either be manually uploaded to your PC/Mac/Linux/cloud drive, or this program can retrieve it directly from your Android device (see [Note 2](#2)).
+The Tasker backup or other Tasker exported XML can either be manually uploaded to your PC/Mac/Linux/cloud drive, or this program can retrieve it directly from your Android device (see [Note 2](#2)).

 ## Features